Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 };
 ```

-We can now destructure this as single variables using the spread operator.
+We can now destructure this as a single variable using the spread operator.

 ```js
 const { firstname, ...rest } = user;